 Thanks to your smart meter’s continuous two-way dialogue between your household and your energy retailer, it can also help your distributor quickly identify if there are any faults in the service.
 This minimises downtime and helps streamline the reconnection process in the event of a blackout, ensuring your provider can get your power up and running again as quickly as possible.

-You can monitor your energy usage in real time with web portals and in-home displays, which gives you more control over your usage, for example by helping you figure out the best and worst times to use appliances with high-energy usage.
+You can monitor your energy usage in real time with web portals, smart meter apps and in-home displays, which gives you more control over your usage.
+For example, they can help you figure out the best and worst times to use appliances with high-energy usage.
 You can also set up your system to receive warning messages for excessive energy usage.

-Also, if you have solar, you can monitor what percentage of solar you’re using in comparison to mains energy, and change your usage patterns to take advantage of your solar panels.
+What’s more, if you have solar, you can monitor what percentage of solar you’re using and change your usage patterns to take advantage of your solar panels electricity generation.

-With smart meters, you can time when your appliances will start, or you can turn them on remotely to manage energy usage if you have smart appliances and wifi connection.
+With smart meters, you can time when your appliances will start or turn them on remotely to manage energy usage if you have smart appliances and wifi connection.

 With the introduction of the Australian Government’s Consumer Data Rights (CDR) in 2018, businesses must give customers better access to their transaction, usage and product data in a digital format (i.e. available through smart meters).
 The legislation also allows customers to have more control over the data that other businesses (i.e. energy providers) hold on their usage of products and services, with strong privacy safeguards and standards in place.